 10. Sing your words.

-Music is a powerful way to improve a child’s mood, catch their attention, and improve listening.
-In addition to whispering, you could also try singing.
-It makes the words more fun and enjoyable.
+Music is a powerful tool to use when your toddler doesn’t listen.
+It can improve a child’s mood, catch their attention, and improve listening.
+In addition to whispering, you could also try singing to make the words more fun and enjoyable.
 Children often feel like following a set of instructions that are sung to them is an exciting game or activity.

 Print this free toddler listening checklist.

 This post comes with a free printable checklist to help with toddler listening.
 I always have the hardest time remembering these phrases.
 This printable simplifies it!

 Download Your Free Printable

 - Download the checklist.
 You’ll get the printable, plus join 37,000+ parents who receive my weekly parenting tips and ideas!

 - Print.
 Any paper will do the trick, but card stock would be ideal.

 - Place it on your refrigerator.
 Check things off as you go and don’t forget a thing!